Ariffansyah/config.nvim/README.md

   - If you want to write Typescript, you need `npm`
   - If you want to write Golang, you will need `go`
   - etc.
-- [Silicon](https://github.com/Aloxaf/silicon) to generate a beautiful image of your code
+- [Silicon](https://github.com/Aloxaf/silicon) to generate a beautiful image of your code.
+Go to `nvim-silicon` using find feature and change the configuration accordingly!
+(NOTE: It contains my personal font and watermark, so don't forget to change!)
   - `cargo install silicon`

 > **NOTE**